The important questions to ask at RMIT’s Open Day

 What to ask Study@RMIT staff

-University Open Days often have support teams who can tell you all about uni courses.
-At RMIT Open Day, this is the Study@RMIT team.
-These staff members can tell you everything you need to know about RMIT’s courses and how you can support your teen as they plan their study journey.
+At RMIT Open Day you’ll meet the Study@RMIT team, who can give you all the details you’ll need about uni courses.
+These staff members can tell you everything there is to know about RMIT’s courses and how you can plan your study journey.

 • What are the entry requirements for their course?
 Learn more about the selection requirements, such as VCE subject prerequisites of a uni course.
-Prerequisites are the classes a student needs to have completed during their VCE to be considered for a certain course.
+Prerequisites are the classes a student must complete during their VCE to be considered for a certain course.

-• What if they don’t get the ATAR or study score for their course?
-RMIT has a range of pathway options that provide future students with more than one way into their dream degree.
-Study@RMIT can help you identify which pathway will be most suited to your teen’s goals.
+• What if you don’t get the ATAR or study score for your course?
+RMIT has a range of pathway and unscored VCE options that provide you with alternative ways into your dream degree.
+Study@RMIT can help identify which pathway will be most suited to you and your goals.

-• What extra study support is available if a student needs help with their uni course?
+• What study support is available at RMIT?
 From assignment planners to web chats for coursework help, RMIT offers a range of study support services that you can learn more about on Open Day.

 What to ask RMIT academics

-• Could you share some tips to boost employability while at uni?
-Whether your teen is looking to have their job application reviewed at the Job Shop or book a one-on-one career consultation, there are plenty of ways they can maximise their employability while studying at RMIT.
+• Does RMIT help me find a job during and after uni?
+Whether you’re looking to have your job application reviewed at Career Connect or want to book a one-on-one career consultation, there are plenty of ways we can help you maximise your employability while studying at RMIT.

 • How long do the lectures or classes go for?
 Uni classes usually take the form of lectures, tutorials and seminars.
 You might want to know how long they go for, what a timetable will look like, and how many hours they will be at uni each week.